sirwhinesalot/table-enum/README.md

 ## Alternative Crates

 - [enum-assoc](https://crates.io/crates/enum-assoc): more powerful but less convenient.
 - [const-table](https://crates.io/crates/const-table): similar idea but as an attribute macro.
-Honestly a better approach to the same problem.
+Honestly a better approach to the same problem syntax wise.
+Uses an Array of Structs layout instead of Struct of Arrays unfortunately.